Child ADHD Assessment

 Not every child who is overly hyperactive, inattentive, or impulsive has ADHD.
 Many children blurt out things they didn't mean to say, bounce from one task to another, or become forgetful.

 ADHD is thought to be genetic as research shows that parents and siblings of ADHD children are more likely to have ADHD themselves.
-Although ADHD is not a form of autism spectrum disorder (ASD), many of their symptoms overlap, making is difficult to diagnose.
+Although ADHD is not a form of Autism, many of their symptoms overlap, making is difficult to diagnose.

 To assess whether a child has ADHD, we consider several critical questions: are they experiencing a continuous problem and not just a response to a temporary situation?
 Do their behaviours occur in several settings or only in one specific place like the playground or the office?